docker-flow/docker-flow-proxy/articles/service-mode.md

 docker node ls
 ```

-I'll skip detailed explanation of the Swarm cluster that is incorporated into Docker Engine 1.12.
-If you're new to it, please read the [TODO](TODO) article.
+We'll skip a detailed explanation of the Swarm cluster that is incorporated into Docker Engine 1.12.
+If you're new to it, please read [TODO](TODO).
 The rest of this article will assume that you have, at least, basic Docker 1.12+ knowledge.

 Now we're ready to deploy a service.